Spatial BioCondition

 Spatial BioCondition methodology

-Spatial BioCondition (SBC) is mapped using three main inputs to a machine learning model:
+Spatial BioCondition (SBC) is predicted using three main inputs to a machine learning model:

 • Statewide preclearing Regional Ecosystems mapping, which provides the reference for areas with similar environmental characteristics (known as environmental domain).